The Peace Monument

 By Franklin Simmons, 1878

-The Peace Monument, also called the Naval Monument, was erected to commemorate the naval deaths at sea during the Civil War.
-At the top of the 44-foot monument, Grief, sometimes called America, weeps on the shoulder of History.
-Below them, Victory with the infant Mars and Neptune at her feet, holds a laurel wreath and an oak branch.
-Peace, facing the Capitol, holds an olive branch; objects symbolizing civilization are at her feet.
+The Peace Monument, also called the Naval Monument, was erected to commemorate the naval deaths at sea during the Civil War. at the top of the 44-foot monument, Grief, sometimes called America, weeps on the shoulder of History.
+Below them Victory, with the infant Mars and Neptune at her feet, holds a laurel wreath and an oak branch.
+Peace, facing the Capitol, holds an olive branch; objective symbolizing civilization are at her feet.

 The James A. Garfield Monument

 Sculpture by John Quincy Adams Ward

 Below the portrait statue of President James A. Garfield, who was assassinated in 1881, are three figures representing different phases of his career.
 The Student suggests his early work as a teacher The Warrior represents his military career during the Civil War.
 The Statesman symbolizes Garfield's achievements as Representative, Senator, and President.